-Also, vote against or withhold from members of the Compensation Committee who approved repricing (as defined above or otherwise determined by Catholic Advisory Services) without prior shareholder approval, even if such repricings are allowed in their equity plan.
+Also, vote against or withhold from members of the compensation committee who approved repricing (as defined above or otherwise determined by Catholic Advisory Services) without prior shareholder approval, even if such repricings are allowed in their equity plan.

-Vote against plans if the company has a history of repricing without shareholder approval, and the applicable listing standards would not preclude them from doing so.
+Vote against plans that do not expressly prohibit repricing or cash buyout of underwater options without shareholder approval if the company has a history of repricing/buyouts without shareholder approval, and the applicable listing standards would not preclude them from doing so.